-One speaks of normal blood sugar levels when the blood sugar levels on an empty stomach are between 4 and 6,1 mmol/L. With a small upward fluctuation, for example at a blood sugar level of 6,4 mmol / L, one does not directly speak of diabetes.
-The moment of measurement for the blood sugar levels is of course a snapshot and a small deviation is common.
-In such cases, it is advisable to measure the blood sugar levels for a week and take the average of the 7 days.
-In a measurement in which food has been consumed up to two hours in advance, one speaks of normal blood sugar levels if the amount mmol/L is between 4 and 8.
+One speaks of normal blood sugar values when the blood sugar values on an empty stomach are between 4 and 6,1 mmol / L. A small upward fluctuation, for example with a blood sugar level of 6,4 mmol/L, is not immediately referred to as diabetes.
+A measurement in which food has been consumed up to two hours in advance is considered normal blood sugar values if the amount of mmol / L is between 4 and 8.

 Impact of blood sugar levels on our health